 Details of how and when garbage collection will occur, even when the garbage collection is explicitly invoked.

-If circularly declared classes are detected at runtime, then a ClassCircularityError is thrown.
-Otherwise, the behaviour is undefined and could lead to a StackOverflowError being thrown.
+If circularly declared classes are detected at runtime, then a ClassCircularityError exception is thrown.
+Otherwise, the behaviour is undefined and can result in the StackOverflowError exception being thrown.

 6.56.2 Avoidance mechanisms for language users